 “ I’m sending you my location right now,” he replied.
 Ten minutes later, I was pulling up to the W Hotel and laughter ensued.
 I wished I was 10 years younger (well, maybe a bit more) because Jesus Christ, the ratio of females to males was absurd.
 I don’t think I’ve ever seen such a high concentration of beautiful women in such a small area.
 It was the best episode of the twilight zone ever, and we were walking around this entire block of bars and clubs that were blasting techno.
 Sadly, it was cheesy fucking bullshit techno that’s got nothing to do with Jeff Mills,

 but at least it will open their minds to acts like Undeworld, Josh Wink, Digweed, etc...
 Anyway, there were so many people walking around that it almost felt like we were at some college festival.
 We met a group of girls while waiting for an uber.
-Two of them were on the level and we were talking about volunteer work, but were interrupted by the every group's got one too drunk friend that kept coming over and gyrating in a failed attempt at seduction.
+Two of them were on the level and we were talking about volunteer work, but were interrupted by the "every group's got one 'too drunk' friend" that kept coming over and gyrating in a failed attempt at seduction.
 It was so cliche.
 She actually asked if "I liked what I saw."
-"You're too young and too drunk."
+"You're too young and you're too drunk," I said.

-We (as in Omar and I) ended up going back to my place to smoke a joint, and as soon as we turned down the hallway, we could already smell the weed.
+We (as in Omar and I) ended up going back to my place to smoke a joint, and as soon as we turned down the hallway, we could already smell the weed that I'd brought from California.
 When I opened the door, it was like we had just opened a vacuum-sealed bag holding a pound of dank.
 We both exploded in laughter as I muttered, “I should probably do something about that.”
 We threw all the jars and bags into the fridge, and since it was such a special occasion, I pulled out one of the pre-rolls and we went out to walk through the enormous organ cacti growing everywhere.

 I only have one negative thing to say about Phoenix: Hands down, the worst drivers I’ve ever seen.
 And I don’t mean the clumsy fucks that most of the country knows.
 I mean these people wanted to kill me.
 Never in my life have I felt as though people were trying to intimidate me into an accident by purposely buzzing me.